vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 Callewaert, Wim & S. Hemraj

 1982 Bhagavadgītānuvāda.
-A study in transcultural translation.
-Ranchi.
+A study in transcultural translatioṇRanchi.
 Cannon, Garland

 1979 Sir William Jones.
 A Bibliography of primary and secondary sources.
 Amsterdam.
 Amsterdam Studies in the Theory and History of Linguistic